Volcanoscar/WebCamViewer/README.md

 - Importing WebCams from community database
 - Adding your own WebCams (Naming, Editing, Removal)
 - Fully administration of the categories
+- Saving and sharing pictures from WebCams
+- Showing WebCams in Google Maps
 - Sorting function
 - "Keep screen on" function
 - Refresh and Auto Refresh function (whole list or only full screen view)